rsnikhil/RISCV_Piccolo_v1/README.md

   Contains a pre-built Linux executable using Bluespec, Inc.'s Bluesim simulator.
 The Makefile allows running the simulator on any of the pre-compiled ELF files in `Programs/` directory.
-The `README` in the directory has more details on how to run a RISC-V simulation on an ELF file and how to get more verbose traces.

   For example, `$ make do_test_hello` runs the "Hello World!" program.

 * `Verilogsim/`

-  Contains a pre-built Linux executable using CVC's Verilog simulator.
+  Contains a pre-built Linux executable that is a Verilog simulator built using Verilator.
 The Makefile allows running the simulator on any of the pre-compiled ELF files in `Programs/` directory.
-The `README` in the directory has more details on how to run a RISC-V simulation on an ELF file and how to get more verbose traces.

   For example, `$ make do_test_hello` runs the "Hello World!" program.

   * `verilog/`

-     Verilog RTL from which Verilogsim was built.
-This Verilog is not hand-written, but generated from Bluespec BSV sources (not included) by Bluespec's bsc compiler.
+     Verilog RTL from which the Verilog simulation executable was built.
+This Verilog RTL is not hand-written, but generated from Bluespec BSV sources (not included) by Bluespec's bsc compiler.
      It's moderately readable (YMMV).

+  * `Cpp_src/`

+     Contains the Verilator top-level driver `sim_main.cpp` and a few other C++ files that are imported by the Verilog code.

+  * Makefile_verilator

+     Makefile to rebuild the Verilog simulation executable using Verilator (see below).
+This will allow you to tell Verilator to incorporate VCD dumping, profiling, etc.

 * `RISCV_Programs/`